Move over iPhone SE: these new Xiaomi phones might be the best cheap handsets

 We don't know the price or release date for these new phones just yet, but Redmi phones often cost around £200 / AU$400 (roughly $250, although Xiaomi doesn't sell phones in the US yet).

-We'll run you through the specs of both phones now to give you a better idea of what they're like.
+We'll run you through the specs of both phones below to give you a better idea of what they're like.

 Xiaomi Redmi Note 9

-Unlike the Pro, the Redmi Note 9 hadn't been announced anywhere in the world before, so it's certainly the more intriguing device of the two.
+Unlike the Pro, the Redmi Note 9 hadn't been announced anywhere in the world before, so it's the first we've seen of this handset.

-The Redmi Note 9 has a large 6.53-inch FHD+ display, broken up by a 'punch-hole' cut-out in the top left corner of the screen.
-On the back it's got a four-camera array with a fingerprint sensor just underneath.
+The Note 9 has a large 6.53-inch FHD+ display that's broken up by a 'punch-hole' cut-out in the top left corner of the screen.
+On the back it's got a four-camera array with a fingerprint sensor underneath.
 There's also a 3.5mm headphone jack here, for wired music fans.

 These four cameras are a 48MP main, 8MP ultra-wide, 2MP macro and 2MP depth-sensing snappers, and it's likely those two are the same as in the high-end Xiaomi Mi 10, so they could be pretty decent.
 On the front is a 13MP selfie camera.

-The battery on the Note 9 is 5,020mAh, so it'll likely last you a long time, and it's paired with 18W fast wired charging.
+The battery on the Note 9 is 5,020mAh, which is pretty large, especially for a relatively cheap phone, so it'll likely last you a long time, and it's paired with 18W fast wired charging.
 The processor is a Mediatek Helio G85, a budget processor which is arguably the phone's most telling indicator of its price range.
 There's also 3GB or 4GB RAM, depending on whether you opt for 64GB or 128GB storage.

 Xiaomi Redmi Note 9 Pro

-The Redmi Note 9 Pro has a bigger 6.67-inch FHD+ screen, with a punch-hole cut-out in the top center of the screen, like the Samsung Galaxy S20.
-Unlike the non-Pro device there's no rear-mounted fingerprint sensor, but there is a 3.5mm headphone jack.
+The Redmi Note 9 Pro has a bigger 6.67-inch FHD+ screen, with a punch-hole cutout in the top-center of the screen, like the Samsung Galaxy S20.
+Unlike on the non-Pro device there's no rear-mounted fingerprint sensor, but there is a 3.5mm headphone jack.

 The camera array consists of a 64MP main, 8MP ultra-wide, 5MP macro and 2MP depth snapper, with a 16MP front camera.
-Therefore the phone has one of the most high-res macro cameras you'll find on a smartphone nowadays, and it's also possible it's the most affordable handset with a 64MP main camera.
+That means the phone has one of the most high-res macro cameras you'll find on a smartphone nowadays, and it may also be the most affordable handset with a 64MP main camera.

-Like the non-Pro phone the battery has a 5,020mAh capacity, but its 30W wired fast charge is impressively fast for a budget phone.
-The processor is the decent mid-ranged Snapdragon 720G, paired with 6GB RAM.
+Like the non-Pro phone the battery has a 5,020mAh capacity, but its faster 30W wired fast charging is impressive for a budget phone.
+The processor is the capable mid-ranged Snapdragon 720G, and this is paired with 6GB RAM.

 We managed to test the phone when it was first launched in India, and you can read our full Xiaomi Redmi Note 9 Pro review here.